TheOllix/PixelMapIcons/README.md

 ### Changelog
 ---

-#### Latest - Hotfix - 1.4.2
+#### Latest - 1.4.3
+    - Added campfire and reworked fire geyser icon to better match the in-game object
+    - To avoid conflicts, Structures now start at 55, your already placed icons should not change

+<details>
+<summary>Previous changelogs (Click to expand)</summary>

+### 1.4.2
     - I messed up again, the 401 & 402 icons were conflicting with EpicLoot
     - Now the Resources start at 403
     - Added placeholders for future resource icons like wood (403-408)

-<details>
-<summary>Previous changelogs (Click to expand)</summary>

 #### 1.4.1
     - I messed up the icons IDs, should be fixed now
 #### 1.4.0